Bud Wilkinson: Broadcasting and NFL coaching

 In 1965, Wilkinson joined ABC Sports as their lead color commentator on college football telecasts, teaming with Chris Schenkel and, later, Keith Jackson.
 Wilkinson was the color analyst for four of the greatest games in college football history, each commonly referred to as a "Game of the Century": Notre Dame vs. Michigan State in 1966, UCLA vs. USC in 1967, Texas vs. Arkansas in 1969, and Nebraska vs. Oklahoma in 1971.

 Wilkinson was inducted into the College Football Hall of Fame in 1969.

 In 1975, he received the Golden Plate Award of the American Academy of Achievement.

 In 1978, Wilkinson returned to coaching with the St. Louis Cardinals of the NFL.
 After less than two disappointing seasons, he was fired, and returned to broadcasting with ESPN.

 Death

 Wilkinson suffered a series of minor strokes and, on February 9, 1994, he died of congestive heart failure in St. Louis at the age of 77.
 He is interred at Oak Grove Cemetery in St. Louis, Missouri.

 Personal life

 Wilkinson was married to the former Mary Schifflet in 1938, with whom he had two sons, Pat and Jay.
 They divorced in 1975.
-A year later, he married Donna O'Donnahue, 33 years his junior, who survived him in death.
+A year later, he married Donna O'Donnahue, 33 years his junior, who survived him.